-Health care providers and services such as primary care, public health units, hospitals and NGOs work collaboratively to prevent cancer (and other conditions) with the person and their whānau and communities.
+Health care providers and services such as primary care, public health units, hospitals and non-governmental organisations (NGOs) work collaboratively to prevent cancer (and other conditions) with the person and their whānau and communities.
 Te Aho o Te Kahu (2022) produced a report outlining evidence-based, best-practice interventions to prevent cancer.
 Reducing cancer risk factors addresses work to achieve the goals of fewer cancers, better survival, and equity for all.